MoonHF/iploggerpy/README.md

 # Disclaimer
- This proggram is maded only for Educational Purposes , The creator is not responsible for your actions!
+ This program is maded only for Educational Purposes , The creator is not responsible for your actions!
 # Info
  So , that's a simple tool that just print " ipconfig" in your cmd and send a message with it to your telegram bot simple and stable tool , you can even